mlange-42/yarner/guide/src/blocks-and-macros.md

 ```
 ````

-The resulting content of `code/main.rs` would look like this:
+The resulting content of `code/main.rs` looks like this:

 ```rust,noplaypen
 fn main() {